ihateelvis/photo-storage-service/README.md

     1. npm install
     2. npm install -g mongodb

 This will install all necessary dependencies, as well as to install mongodb globally.
 All DB files will be saved by default to /data/db, and the server code provided by this repo will create a db instance named photoTest2 there.
-For more information, please see the npm/mongodb documentation.
+If you wish to connect to a non-local MongoDB, you will have to edit the appropriate connection line in server.js.
+For more information, please see the npm and/or mongodb documentation.
+Because the APIs and their functionalities are not yet complete, please note that it is highly recommended that a clean npm install is run every time you update your local repo.

 To start up the database, in a terminal window type: